 ABC UK Surveys

-ABC UK ran a first Covid 19 Patient Survey in May/June 2020, to try to gauge the impact of Covid-19 on bladder cancer patients and the effects at that time on testing, treatment, monitoring and general well-being.
+ABC UK wanted to try to try to gauge this impact on bladder cancer patients and also the effects of the pandemic on testing, treatment, monitoring and general well-being.

-We are now running a second survey to monitor how the pandemic may continue to affect bladder cancer patients and to help us learn what the longer-term implications may be.
-It will also prove valuable in helping ABC UK ensure it provides the right support and information for patients and inform how we can best support the NHS, and other organisations, to provide safe services for people with bladder cancer.
+This ABC UK research will also prove valuable in helping ABC UK ensure it provides the right support and information for patients and inform how we can best support the NHS, and other organisations, to provide safe services for people with bladder cancer.
 ABC UK undertakes, and funds, research and will be running further surveys and studies.

 Please contact Action Bladder Cancer UK on 0300 302 0085 or email@example.com if you would like more information.